Chev550/mylucas/_posts/2017-04-22-making-the-connection-to-mysql-with-java.md

 ---
 layout: post
-title: "Making the Connection to MySQL with Java"
+title: "Making the connection to MySQL with Java"
 tags:
 - mysql
 - java